EmmanuelDemey/codelab-elastic/step3/README.md

-# Step 7 - APM
+# Step 3 - APM

 And what if we monitor our NodeJS server now?
-We will use the APM feature of the Elastic stack
+We will use the APM features of the Elastic stack

 * Start docker-compose without the back
 * Start the back with nodemon in order to have hot reload